gavD/step-by-step-web-apps-with-lithium-php/_posts/2013-10-27-poking-around.markdown

 MVC is a way of organising an application (we call it a "design pattern" because it's a common pattern in software design to organise code this way).
 It separates code into Model (the data gubbins and all the thinky-worky bits), View (the pretty-looky HTML and so forth that displays the model) and Controller (the thing that sends information to and from models and plonks said information into views for display).

-MVC is very common in web applications and Lithium works well with this pattern right out of the box (not a real box).
+MVC is very common in web applications and Li3 works well with this pattern right out of the box (not a real box).

 ![My crummy MVC diagram](images/mvc.png)
 _My crummy effort at an MVC diagram_